netgen/local-development-setup/nginx/ssl/README.md

 RCS in Firefox, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.

-2. If you regenerate RCA certificate, Firefox will refuse the new certificate with `SEC_ERROR_BAD_SIGNATURE` error.
-In that case you will need to delete its certificate database file named `cert9.db`.
-This file is located in the Firefox profile directory, which you can find on `about:profiles` page.
+2. If you regenerate RCA certificate with the same configuration, Firefox will refuse the new certificate with `SEC_ERROR_BAD_SIGNATURE` error.
+This seems to be a caching issue that can be solved by deleting its certificate database file named `cert9.db`.
+The file is located in the Firefox profile directory, which you can find on `about:profiles` page.
 Make sure you restart Firefox after deleting it.